-at the Columbia Rare Book & Manuscript Library (June, 2009).
+manuscripts at the Columbia Rare Book & Manuscript Library (June 2009).

 History classes on Saturday?
-Definitely, say Kansas students and teachers who fill professional development seminars and Saturday Academies underwritten by the Fred and Mary Koch Foundation in partnership with the Gilder Lehrman Institute of American History.
+Definitely, say Kansas students and teachers who attend Teacher Seminars and Saturday Academies underwritten by Fred and Mary Koch Foundation in partnership with the Gilder Lehrman Institute of American History.

-The Gilder Lehrman seminars in Wichita, Kan., feature prominent historians, professors and other authorities who spend a day with teachers, often following a community forum the previous evening.
-In 2010, Gilder Lehrman and the Fred and Mary Koch Foundation hosted Dr. Robert Lawson, associate professor of economics and business at Aurburn University and co-author of the widely cited Economic Freedom of the World annual report.
-Previous speakers who have discussed a range of topics from property rights to capitalism include Dr. Bart Wilson, economics and law professor at Chapman University in Orange, Calif.; Dr. Richard Epstein, law professor at the University of Chicago; and Dr. Robert Hessen, business and economic historian and senior research fellow at the Hoover Institution.
+The Gilder Lehrman Teacher Seminars in Wichita, Kan., feature prominent historians, professors and other authorities who spend a day with teachers, often following a community forum the previous evening.
+Recent forums featured David French, author and senior counsel at the American Center for Law and Justice, and Amity Shlaes, columnist and author.
+Previous speakers who have discussed a range of topics from property rights to capitalism include Dr. Robert Lawson, who holds an endowed chair in economics at the SMU Cox School of Business and is co-author of the widely cited Economic Freedom of the World annual report; Dr. Bart Wilson, economics and law professor at Chapman University in Orange, Calif.; Dr. Richard Epstein, law professor at the University of Chicago; and Dr. Robert Hessen, business and economic historian and senior research fellow at the Hoover Institution.